Deborah J. Lightfoot Author and Editor

 A Century in the Works (by Deborah Lightfoot Sizemore, coauthored with the late Simon W. Freese)

 These days Deborah is also a novelist, and she loves the freedom of writing fiction that speculates about history as it might have been (or may become).
-To explore her "speculative history," please visit the website of her newly published fantasy trilogy (Book 3 will release in Spring 2012): WATERSPELL.
+To explore her "speculative history," please visit the website of her fantasy series: Waterspell.

 Or read a sample chapter at Goodreads.